riot-ci/RIOT/tests/bench_periph_timer/README.md

 Define USE_REFERENCE=0 to compare a timer against itself.
 Be aware that this may hide a class of errors where the timer is losing ticks in certain situations, which a separate reference timer would be able to detect.

-## Expected result

-It is difficult to set a general expected result which applies to all platforms.
-However, the mean and variance of the differences should be small, in relation to the tick duration of the timer under test.
-What is "small" also depends the CPU core frequency, because of CPU processing time spent in the driver code and in the test code.
-For example, when testing a 1 MHz timer and comparing with another 1 MHz timer, the mean difference should likely be in single digits on a Cortex-M CPU.
-Testing a 32768 Hz timer and referencing a 1 MHz timer on the other hand should have a mean difference in double digits, the variance will also be greater because of the quantization errors and rounding in the tick conversion routine.
-If the mean or variance of the difference is exceptionally large, the row will be marked with "SIC!" to draw attention to the fact.

-### Rule of thumb

-Below are some rules of thumb that can be useful when looking at the results.
-These are only guidelines for when debugging timer drivers, the real world requirements vary from application to application.
-The CPU core clock speed will also affect the measured mean difference because of the execution time of the code between the timer interrupt being triggered and when the benchmark application has read out both timer values.
-The variance should not be affected by the CPU speed because the processing time between the ISR and the timer_read should be constant across all iterations.

-1 MHz timer tested with 1 MHz reference:

-abs(mean) < 20
-variance < 10

-32768 Hz timer tested with 1 MHz reference:

-abs(mean) < 100
-variance < 100

-32768 Hz timer tested with 32768 Hz reference:

-abs(mean) < 4
-variance < 10

-1 MHz timer tested with 32768 Hz reference:

-abs(mean) < 2
-variance < 10

 ### Example output